spendierk/pytket-bricks/README.md

 ```
 <img src="Images/Grover_pytket.jpg" width="600" >

-## Run the sample circuits on a state vector simulator
+## Run a sample circuit on a state vector simulator

-This example shows how to use pyTKET to execute the Bell state example on the `AerStateBackend` simulator.
-First install the pytket-qiskit backend extension
+Next, we show how to use pyTKET to execute the Bell state example on the `AerStateBackend` simulator.
+First, install the pytket-qiskit backend extension

 ```shell
 pip install pytket-qiskit